Changes to broadening requirements

 What are the changes to broadening requirements?

-From 2017 there will be some changes to how you can meet your broadening requirements in your undergraduate bachelor's degree.
-If you commenced your course prior to 2017 you can choose whether to take advantage of the new rules.
+In 2017 there were some changes as to how you can meet your broadening requirements in your undergraduate bachelor's degree.
+If you commenced your course prior to 2017 you can choose whether to take advantage of the new 2017 rules.
 You won't be required to make any changes.

 All students will still need to complete four broadening units, including at least one Category A broadening unit.

 - You will be able to count up to two Category A broadening units from those offered within your degree area; and